Sirraide/clopts/README.md

 Amongst other things, both `--option value` and `--option=value` are supported.

-Everything in this library is defined in the `command_line_options` namespace, which may be rather long, but it’s intended to be used in conjunction with either `using namespace ` or a namespace alias (e.g. `namespace cmd = command_line_options;`).
+Everything in this library is defined in the `command_line_options` namespace, which is rather long to avoid name collisions, but it’s intended to be used in conjunction with either `using namespace ` or a namespace alias (e.g. `namespace cmd = command_line_options;`).

+Note: This is a library for modern C++ and requires a compiler that supports at least C++20.
+However, `std::format` support is *not* required.
+Note that if you’re using GCC, this library will likely fail to compile on GCC versions older than 11.2 due to missing C++20 support or GCC segfaulting.

+This library works on Linux and Windows, but is mainly tested on Linux.

-## Build
+## Building
 You only need to `#include <clopts.hh>` and then you're good to go.

-Note: when this library is added as a CMake subdirectory, the path to `clopts.hh` is automatically added to the include path.
+There is no build step as this is a header-only library.
+The `test` directory contains a test file you can experiment with, but it isn’t part of the main library.

 ## Usage
 ### Example